SarthakJShetty/Fracture/README.md

 Building a Computer Vision based tool for detecting fractures and fatiguing in mechanical components.

 ### Introduction
-- This project aims to develop a tool for identifying fractures and fissures in a mechanical componenet.
+- This project aims to develop a tool for identifying fractures and fissures in a mechanical component.

 - The tool makes use of OpenCV and TensorFlow.
 OpenCV is used to visually detect the presence of the fracture and TensorFlow is used to predict the presence of fractures.

-#### Note:
-Most of the TensorFlow code has been pulled from the TensorFlow repository sans a few changes.
+	 <strong>Note:</strong> Most of the TensorFlow code has been pulled from the TensorFlow repository sans a few changes.

 #### Usage: